-Grad student, ICARUS, University of Chicago
+Grad student, ICARUS, Northwestern University

-As an early career liaison with the Physics Education Topical Group for the Community Engagement Frontier of Snowmass 2021, I work to provide particle physicists with ways to promote diversity and access to physics education to students from high school through graduate school.
+As an early career liaison with the Physics Education Topical Group for the Community Engagement Frontier of Snowmass 2021, I worked to provide particle physicists with ways to promote diversity and access to physics education to students from high school through graduate school.
 Providing opportunities to the next generation of particle physicists is my way to “pay it forward” for all of the mentoring I have received along my own journey.
 I have also done public outreach using the tools gained in Snowmass discussions to actively promote the field of particle physics and have been a mentor myself.
 In addition, I have promoted diversity and inclusion in essays I wrote as a political columnist for the UIC Honors College annual journal while an undergrad student there.
-Combined with my Snowmass experience, I plan to be a strong advocate for science policy changes particularly at the annual trip to Washington D.C.
+And, I was one of the FSPA representatives that attended the Annual High Energy Physics (HEP) Advocacy trip, virtually in 2022, to Washington D.C.